sergentserg/PokeTeams/readme.md

 ## PokeTeams API

-The API for this website is located at https://poketeams.xyz/api/v1.
-It's a private API that I developed by folowing a tutorial on Udemy, but you can see the documentation there.
+The PokeTeams API is one that I developed by following for allowing users to have their own accounts.
 If you wish to fork this, be sure to rename the `config.env.env` file to `config.env` and populate with the values of your choice.

 If you're running this in Linux, you must go into `package.json` and change the `start` script from